 - Realizing transactions that benefit a third party rather than the plan participants

 - Realizing transactions that will earn you a kickback or a commission

 - Making transactions between a plan and its fiduciaries, with the exception of transactions that fall under a specific ERISA or Department of Labor exemption

 Ensure that You Meet Fiduciary Standards with M&R Wealth Management

 Whether you’re already a plan sponsor or thinking of establishing a plan for your employees, put your best foot forward by consulting with the experienced wealth management advisors at ML&R Wealth Management LLC.
 Since 1997, we have been helping businesses in Austin, Texas set up effective fiduciary retirement savings plans using tried-and-tested, research-based investment strategies.

+We hope this answers your question of what is a retirement plan sponsor.
 Contact a team member today to set up your free initial consultation and learn how we can help you succeed as a plan fiduciary for your company’s retirement savings plan.